It's Time to Quit Smoking

 - Know what to expect when you quit.
 Learn how to handle urges to smoke and the stress that comes along with quitting.
 Know what your “triggers” to smoke are and think about the ways you will deal with these triggers when you no longer smoke.

 - Set a target date for quitting.
 Choose a date that is in the near future—a few days or weeks.
 Mark the date on your calendar.
 Setting a date will help you keep track of the exact day you became a nonsmoker—a date you can celebrate each year.

-- Tell your health care provider that you are quitting smoking.
+- Tell your health care professional that you are quitting smoking.
 Smoking is a physical addiction.
-Your health care provider can help you design a quit plan that has the best chance of working for you.
+Your health care professional can help you design a quit plan that has the best chance of working for you.

 The first week after quitting is the hardest time.
 You may feel irritable, anxious, and hungry.
 You may have trouble sleeping.
 You may feel dizzy or drowsy and have headaches.
 These withdrawal symptoms may begin within a few hours, peak in 2–3 days, and last up to a month.